MrKhan20b0/Blender-KTools/README.md

 This may be done destructivly, or done on duplicates

 ## Quickly merge meshes together based on name
-Meshes contianing "__MERGE_X" in their name, where X is a alphnumeric character, will be merged together.
+Meshes contianing "_KM_Group" in their name, where "Group" is an alphnumeric string, will be merged together.

-For example, cube__MERGE_A & sphere__MERGE_A will be merged together.
+For example, "cube_KM_Pants_Long" & "sphere_KM__KM_Pants_Long" will be merged together and renamed to "Pants_Long"

 This may be done destructivly, or done on duplicates

+You may quickly change group names or assign group names using "Assign To Group".
+All selected objects will change their group name to the user provided name.